|Long Dong (Dragon Cave)

 Glue-ins, on the other hand, are attached to the rock with an airtight bond (the glue) that, when installed correctly, is stronger than the rock itself.
 However, glue-in bolts are still susceptible to stress corrosion cracking, and some more than others.
 For example, 316 steel is the standard for use in marine environments, but not all of the bolts at Long Dong are 316 - though most of them are.
 Unfortunately, even 316 steel bolts can be compromised within a few years.
 Most of the bolts are of a special 316 that has been proven to be stronger and last longer than any other type in a marine environment.
 Most of the routes that get climbed were bolted in 2006, and many others in 2013.
 But...

 As the folks in Thailand and elsewhere have learned, titanium glue-in bolts are the only solution.
 They are strong, non-corrosive, but also expensive and hard to find.
-None have been installed yet, there is no effort being made to acquire them, and some question as to whether they are really stronger than the current steel ones.
+None have been installed yet, but connections have been made and they are likely the future of fixed protection here.

 Check the route descriptions for info on bolt types.
 It will say "bolts" and the year they were installed if they are considered solid.
 Otherwise there will be a note.

-A standard light rack and a set of ten draws would do.
-However, there are a goodly number of wide climbs possible, and some that require a few longer slings, higher bolt counts, etc. A climber wanting to be able to do anything should take a double set of cams from TCU's to 4", a full set of nuts, 10+ QD's, and several slings.
+A standard light rack, a set of ten draws, and a 50-meter rope is fine for a vast majority of routes.
+However, a climber wanting to do anything should take a double set of cams from TCU's to 4", a full set of nuts, 10+ QD's, and several slings.
+A 60m rope is necessary for a very select few routes.
 Some cord/webbing and lockers will come in handy for top-rope anchors and multi-pitch routes.
+And a helmet!

 Also beware to clean your gear after every trip, as the cams may be fine the night after getting misted, but may not work at all after a month in your closet.
 Gear is expensive, so don't screw it up or get lazy.
 This is true for all sea-cliffs.

-There is a hostel owned by an old couple with a Filipino caretaker at the north parking area.
+There is a hostel owned by an old couple with a caretaker at the north parking area.
 It will have a green #3 by the door.
-The caretaker, a nice lady, understands enough English to know what you're talking about.
-It's 1200NT/night or 400NT/person if more than four people.
+The caretaker is a nice lady and speaks English fluently.
+It's 1200NT/night or 400NT/person if more than three people.
 They provide tatamis, blankets, pillows, and beds if you're lucky.
-We spent our evening here playing hide-and-seek with the kids of the village and buying stinky tofu from a roving cart.

 There are also hostels in the beautiful tourist town of Jiufen, and established pay-site camping in the beach town of Fulong.
 Both are about a 20-minute drive from the north parking area.